Hot Tub Therapy: Hydrotherapy

 Incorporating Hot Tub Therapy into your daily or weekly routine also encourages…

-- Range of Motion – Water buoyancy and the reduction of body weight reduces pressure on joints and significantly aids in reducing inflammation, allowing for better range of motion.
+- Range of Motion – Water buoyancy and the reduction of body weight reduce pressure on joints and significantly aid in reducing inflammation, allowing for a better range of motion.

-- Improved Circulation – Warm water coupled with hot tubs jets help to improve and encourage better circulation and blood flow throughout the entire body.
-Better ciruculation leads to a healthier immune system.
+- Improved Circulation – Warm water coupled with hot tub jets helps to improve and encourage better circulation and blood flow throughout the entire body.
+Better circulation leads to a healthier immune system.

-Are you ready to incorporate hot tub therapy into your life?
+Are you ready to add hot tub therapy into your life?

 Patio Splash offers custom hot tub options that allow you to target specific areas of the body with personalized jet therapy.
 Our entire goal is to help each customer find their dream spa.
 Let us help you discover the ultimate hot tub experience.
-We have 4 Hot Tub Store locations in Colorado and in Cheyenne, Wyoming.
-Give us a call or stop into one of our locations and let us help you find the spa of your dreams.
+We have 5 Hot Tub Store locations in Colorado and in Cheyenne, Wyoming.
+Give us a call or stop by one of our five locations.
+Let us help you find the spa of your dreams.